News

 AI Learns to Link Sight and Sound

-This development could be useful in journalism and film production, where the model could help with curating multimodal content through automatic video and audio retrieval.
-In the longer term, it could improve a robot’s ability to understand real-world environments, where auditory and visual information are often closely connected.
+This innovation holds significant potential in fields like journalism and film production, where AI could streamline the process of curating multimodal content through automated video and audio retrieval.
+In the long term, it could enhance a robot’s ability to understand and navigate real-world environments, where auditory and visual information are often intertwined.

-The researchers created a method that helps machine-learning models align corresponding audio and visual data from video clips without human labels.
-They adjusted how their original model is trained, so it learns a finer-grained correspondence between a particular video frame and the audio that occurs in that moment.
-The researchers also made architectural tweaks that help the system balance two distinct learning objectives, which improves performance.
+The researchers introduced a method that helps machine-learning models align corresponding audio and visual data from video clips without the need for human labels.
+By refining the training process, the model learns to establish a more precise correspondence between specific video frames and the audio occurring at those moments.
+Architectural adjustments were also made to balance two distinct learning objectives, resulting in improved performance.

-These improvements boost the accuracy of their approach in video retrieval tasks and in classifying the action in audiovisual scenes.
-For instance, the new method could automatically and precisely match the sound of a door slamming with the visual of it closing in a video clip.
+These enhancements increase the accuracy of video retrieval tasks and improve the model’s ability to classify actions within audiovisual scenes.
+For example, the new method can automatically and accurately match the sound of a door slamming with the visual of it closing in a video clip.

-Andrew Rouditchenko, an MIT graduate student and co-author of a paper on this research, said that they are building AI systems that can process audio and visual information at once and seamlessly process both modalities.
-He added that integrating this audio-visual technology into tools like large language models could open up new applications.
+Andrew Rouditchenko, an MIT graduate student and co-author of the research paper, explained that the goal is to develop AI systems capable of processing audio and visual information simultaneously and seamlessly.
+He noted that integrating this audio-visual technology into tools like large language models could open up new applications and possibilities.

-This work builds upon a machine-learning method the researchers developed a few years ago, which provided an efficient way to train a multimodal model to simultaneously process audio and visual data without human labels.
-The researchers feed this model, called CAV-MAE, unlabeled video clips, and it encodes the visual and audio data separately into representations called tokens.
-Using the natural audio from the recording, the model automatically learns to map corresponding pairs of audio and visual tokens close together within its internal representation space.
+This work builds on a machine-learning method developed by the researchers a few years ago, which provided an efficient way to train multimodal models to process audio and visual data without human labels.
+The model, called CAV-MAE, encodes visual and audio data separately into tokens.
+Using the natural audio from the recordings, the model learns to map corresponding pairs of audio and visual tokens closely together within its internal representation space.

-They found that using two learning objectives balances the model’s learning process, which enables CAV-MAE to understand the corresponding audio and visual data while improving its ability to recover video clips that match user queries.
-However, CAV-MAE treats audio and visual samples as one unit, so a 10-second video clip and the sound of a door slamming are mapped together, even if that audio event happens in just one second of the video.
+The researchers discovered that using two learning objectives balances the model’s learning process, enabling CAV-MAE to understand corresponding audio and visual data while improving its ability to retrieve video clips that match user queries.
+However, CAV-MAE treats audio and visual samples as a single unit, meaning a 10-second video clip and the sound of a door slamming are mapped together, even if the audio event occurs in just one second of the video.

-In their improved model, called CAV-MAE Sync, the researchers split the audio into smaller windows before the model computes its representations of the data, so it generates separate representations that correspond to each smaller window of audio.
-During training, the model learns to associate one video frame with the audio that occurs during just that frame.
-Edson Araujo said that doing that helps the model learn a finer-grained correspondence, which helps with performance later when they aggregate this information.
+In their improved model, named CAV-MAE Sync, the researchers split the audio into smaller windows before the model computes its representations of the data.
+This allows the model to generate separate representations for each smaller window of audio.
+During training, the model learns to associate one video frame with the audio occurring during just that frame.
+Edson Araujo explained that this approach helps the model learn a finer-grained correspondence, which improves performance when aggregating this information.

-The model incorporates a contrastive objective, where it learns to associate similar audio and visual data, and a reconstruction objective which aims to recover specific audio and visual data based on user queries.
-In CAV-MAE Sync, the researchers introduced two new types of data representations, or tokens, to improve the model’s learning ability.
-They include dedicated “global tokens” that help with the contrastive learning objective and dedicated “register tokens” that help the model focus on important details for the reconstruction objective.
+The model incorporates a contrastive objective, where it learns to associate similar audio and visual data, and a reconstruction objective, which aims to recover specific audio and visual data based on user queries.
+In CAV-MAE Sync, the researchers introduced two new types of data representations, or tokens, to enhance the model’s learning ability.
+These include dedicated 'global tokens' that assist with the contrastive learning objective and dedicated 'register tokens' that help the model focus on important details for the reconstruction objective.

-Araujo adds that they added a bit more wiggle room to the model so it can perform each of these two tasks, contrastive and reconstructive, a bit more independently, which benefitted overall performance.
-The researchers' enhancements improved the model’s ability to retrieve videos based on an audio query and predict the class of an audio-visual scene, like a dog barking or an instrument playing.
-Its results were more accurate than their prior work, and it also performed better than more complex methods that require larger amounts of training data.
+Araujo added that they allowed the model more flexibility to perform each of these two tasks—contrastive and reconstructive—more independently, which benefited overall performance.
+The researchers’ enhancements improved the model’s ability to retrieve videos based on audio queries and predict the class of audiovisual scenes, such as a dog barking or an instrument playing.
+The results were more accurate than their previous work and outperformed more complex methods requiring larger amounts of training data.

-In the future, the researchers want to incorporate new models that generate better data representations into CAV-MAE Sync, which could improve performance.
-They also want to enable their system to handle text data, which would be an important step toward generating an audiovisual large language model.
+In the future, the researchers aim to incorporate new models that generate better data representations into CAV-MAE Sync, which could further improve performance.
+They also plan to enable their system to handle text data, an important step toward developing an audiovisual large language model.